 It was not just the pain in her foot that was tormenting her, though.
 The pain went deep.
 Within a span of one day, her life had completely capsized.

 Those were good days.
-Laxmi used to bask in the glory of being the partner of the pride’s handsome chief.
+Laxmi used to bask in the glory of being one of the partners of the pride’s handsome chief.
 She was a terrific hunter herself and had led the pack on countless hunting forays.
 In her prime, Laxmi had a glowing light brown skin and a pretty sturdy frame.
-There had been occasions when she had even brought down an adult male buffalo almost single-handedly.
+There had been occasions when she had even brought down an adult male buffalo single-handedly.

 But everything changed in that one day.
 That one, dreadful day.

 A fully-grown male lion from the opposing territory had come charging into their pack one morning and caught Bhairav off-guard as he slept.
 The rival lion – with a massive and sinewy build – had come with the clear intention of overthrowing Bhairav and take over as the leader of the pride.

 The entire pack had been jolted unawares but could do nothing.
 The rival was in his prime, was about a foot larger than Bhairav and was looking to kill.
 Bhairav used all his endurance and might to tackle the rival lion, but the brute was muscularly built and overpowered the leader without much discomfort.
 With a savage bite of the throat, he brought down Bhairav for good.

 But he was not done yet.
 The leader taken care of, he now wanted to ensure that his off-springs were wiped out as well, lest they pose a threat to him down the years.

 He was shrewd, the rival.
 He must have been tracking this pride for days and knew well who the children of Bhairav were.
 They were the only cubs in the pride at present and the rival lion had to wipe them off.
 The triplets had been cowering behind Laxmi as the rival was savagely taking down their father.
 Laxmi, who had been paralyzed with fear, now realized that the lion was charging towards her.